rjalic/tips-and-snips/typescript/template-literal-types.md

 ## Permutation of multiple types

-If the required type is a permutation of one or multiple types it can be done easly using template literal types.
+If the required type is a permutation of one or multiple types it can be done easily using template literal types.

 ```typescript
 type ChessLetter = 'A' | 'B' | 'C';